SystemsApproach/tcpcc/design.rst

-Note that while the experiments described in this section measure real congestion control algorithms (which, of course, we have not yet described in any detail), the intent to outline how algorithms are evaluated, and not to actually draw any conclusions about specific mechanisms.
+Note that while the experiments described in this section measure real congestion control algorithms (which, of course, we have not yet described in any detail), the intent is to outline how algorithms are evaluated, and not to actually draw any conclusions about specific mechanisms.